joaomeirelles/FEP/PITCHME.md

 +++
 entropy

-“By its nature, the metropolis provides what otherwise could be given only by traveling; namely, the strange.”
-― Jane Jacobs, The Death and Life of Great American Cities

-“[Cities] are not like suburbs, only denser.
-They differ from towns and suburbs in basic ways, and one of these is that cities are, by definition, full of strangers.”
-― Jane Jacobs, The Death and Life of Great American Cities

 “There is no logic that can be superimposed on the city; people make it, and it is to them, not buildings, that we must fit our plans.”